-- Insert a DVD-Video in the optical disc drive while the operating system is running. - When a DVD-Video disc is set in the DVD drive (for models with DVD drive), CyberLink PowerDVD for TOSHIBA may start automatically. - Click CyberLink PowerDVD for TOSHIBA in the Apps view to start CyberLink PowerDVD for TOSHIBA.
+1. Insert a DVD-Video in the optical disc drive while the operating system is running.

+When a DVD-Video disc is set in the DVD drive (for models with DVD drive), CyberLink PowerDVD for TOSHIBA might start automatically.

+2. Click CyberLink PowerDVD for TOSHIBA under TOSHIBA group in All apps to start CyberLink PowerDVD for TOSHIBA.